-The Use Less Group is based in the Department of Engineering at the University of Cambridge and is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Society of Engineering.
+The Use Less Group is based in the Department of Engineering at the University of Cambridge and is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Academy of Engineering.
 The group is pursuing world leading research into the sustainable use of materials, energy and resources.

 Climate change is real and it's happening now.
 Burning fossil fuels, coal, gas and oil releases CO2 into the atmosphere and increases the strength of the greenhouse effect.

 Conventional economics dominate the production and use of the key bulk materials – steel, cement, plastic, paper and aluminium.
 These energy intensive materials are produced in tremendous volumes – the mass of steel produced globally each year is three times greater than the mass of the world population and for every single one of the world's population, we are producing 200kg of steel every year.